 Her mother, Patty, shaking with emotion, told reporters: "You couldn't ask for a better daughter...
 I can't believe this has happened.
 She was such a hard worker in everything she did."

-Campbell, a restaurant manager, had lived with and cared for her grandmother for almost two years after a medical procedure, the New York Times reported.
+She had lived with and cared for her grandmother for almost two years after a medical procedure, according to the New York Times.

 Old friends and Chinese state media said she was from the north-eastern city of Shenyang.
-Her Linked-in profile said she had previously studied economics at Beijing Institute of Technology, and was now studying statistics at Boston University.
+Her Linked-in profile said she had studied economics at Beijing Institute of Technology before coming to study statistics at Boston University.